nuxt-modules/leaflet/docs/components/l-marker.md

 # LMarker

-> Marker component, lets you add and personalize markers on the map
+> Used to display clickable/draggable markers on the map.

 ## Demo